 In this paper, a unified theory for frequency domain simulation and sensitivity analysis of linear and nonlinear circuits is presented.
 An elegant derivation expands the harmonic balance technique from nonlinear simulation to nonlinear adjoint sensitivity analysis.
-This provides an efficient tool for the otherwise expensive but essential gradient calculations in design optimization.
-The hierarchical approach, widely used for circuit simulation, is generalized to sensitivity analysis and to computing responses in any subnetwork at any level of the hierarchy.
+This provides an efficient tool for the otherwise expensive but essential gradient calculations in design optimiza-The hierarchical approach, widely used for circuit simulation, is generation. lized to sensitivity analysis and to computing responses in any subnetwork at any level of the hierarchy.
 Therefore, important aspects of frequency domain circuit CAD such as simulation and sensitivity analysis, linear and nonlinear circuits, hierarchical and nonhierarchical approaches, voltage and current excitations, or open and short circuit terminations are unified in this general framework.
 Our theory provides a key for the coming generation of microwave CAD software.
-It will take advantage of the many existing and mature techniques such as the syntax-oriented hierarchical analysis, optimization and yield driven design, to handle nonlinear as well as linear circuits.
-Our novel sensitivity analysis approach has been verified by a MESFET mixer example exhibiting 98% saving of CPU time over the prevailing perturbation method.
+It will take advantage of the many existing and mature techniques such as the syntax-oriented hierarchical analysis, optimization and yield driven design, to handle nonlinear as well as linear circuits. sensitivity analysis approach has been verified by a MESFET mixer example exhibiting 90% saving of CPU time over the prevailing perturbation method.

-The authors are with Optimization Systems Associates Inc., 163 Watson's Lane, Dundas, Ontario, Canada L9H 6L1.
+The authors are with Optimization Systems Associates Inc., P.O.
+Box 8083, Dundas, Ontario, Canada L9H 5E7.
 J.W.
-Bandler is also with the Simulation Optimization Systems Research Laboratory and the Department of Electrical and Computer Engineering, McMaster University, Hamilton, Canada L8S 4L7.
+Bandler and R.M.
+Biernacki are also with the Simulation Optimization Systems Research Laboratory and the Department of Electrical and Computer Engineering, McMaster University, Hamilton, Canada L8S 4L7.